pierrz/biggie/README.md

 ### Run
 #### Data acquisition
 ```
-docker compose up celery_prod
+docker compose up orchestrator-prod
 ```
-This command will spin up the Celery container and:
+This command will spin up the Orchestrator container and:

   - download all required data and save them as files locally
   - read these files and load Postgres with relevant data